COURSE DESCRIPTIONS: SOCIOLOGY

 SOC 221: SOCIAL PROBLEMS.
 A survey of social problems which are of current concern to American Society, with attention given to major contributing factors, potential solutions, and research needs.
 Prerequisite: SOC 111.
 CREDIT: THREE SEMESTER HOURS.

 SOC 231: JUVENILE DELINQUENCY.
 Surveys types, rates, and trends in juvenile offenses in the United States and selected other nations.
 Explores a wide range of theories explaining juvenile delinquency.
 Examine past, present, and emerging procedures for reducing antisocial behavior and administering juvenile justice and rehabilitation programs.
 CREDIT: THREE SEMESTER HOURS.

 SOC 301: THE PSYCHOLOGY OF ADULTHOOD AND OLD AGE.
+(Also listed as PSY 224.)
 Focuses on the processes underlying aging.
 Psychiatric, psychological, and economic perspectives will be discussed as will the effects of aging on family and other social relations.
 Lecture seminars, and experience in homes for the aged, three hours per week.
 Co-requisite: PSY 111 or SOC 111.
+Offered each spring.
 CREDIT: THREE SEMESTER HOURS.